Kira2705/air-controls/README.md

 - python
 - mediapipe
 - opencv
-all can be easily install via cmd
+\n all can be easily install via cmd

 for air mouse, requiremnts are
 - python